MonkieDein/particleSimulation/README.md

     - import Pkg; Pkg.add("GLMakie")

 - Copy each line from editor to run in the julia Apps
-    -PS: plot figure and axis for the first time might takes longer than usual, please be patient.
+    - PS: plot figure and axis for the first time might takes longer than usual, please be patient.

 ## Optional preliminary process: